masa-finance/masa-oracle/README.md

 ### Prerequisites

-Ensure you have Go installed on your system.
-If not, you can download and install it from [here](https://golang.org/dl/).
+Before you begin, make sure you have the following prerequisites installed on your system:

+- **Go**: If not already installed, download and install it from [here](https://golang.org/dl/).
+- **Docker**: If not already installed, download and install it from [here](https://docs.docker.com/get-docker/).

 ### Running the Node